WePee-Bathroom-Finder/WePee/README.md

 ## Setting up the development environment

-### BASICS
+### BASICS for MacOS setup
 ``` sh
 brew install node
 brew install watchman
 npm install react-native-cli @react-native-community/cli
 ```

 ### MACOS
 #### IOS
 - Install Xcode by going to the Mac app Store.
 - Install Command Line Tools: Open Xcode, then choose "Preferences..." from the Xcode menu.
 Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.
-- Install CocoaPods. it is a dependency management system available for iOS
+- Install CocoaPods. it is a dependency management system available for iOS.
+On most platforms, the following works:
     ```sh
     $ sudo gem install cocoapods
     $ brew install cocoapods (for Apple Silicon)
+    ```
+    However for Apple Silicon, run the following instead:
+    ```sh
+    $ brew install cocoapods
     ```

 #### Android
 - Install Java Development Kit
     ``` sh